anirudhhbehera/inventory-management-pro/README.md

 ---

-> Built as a hands-on Gen AI training project.
-Every feature was intentionally chosen to make it feel production-ready.
+> Built with a focus on making it feel production-ready.
+Every feature was intentionally chosen to solve a real problem.